Resources

 Google Scholar

 Google Scholar can be used to search for scholarly information online, including articles, books, conference papers, theses, grey literature and official reports.
-You can DBTH Knowledge & Library service to Google Scholar to get access to any full text available to you.
+You can add DBTH Knowledge & Library service to Google Scholar to get access to any full text available to you.

 Go to google scholar and sign in on the right hand side of the page.
 Then if you go to the Google Scholar settings & select ‘Doncaster & Bassetlaw NHS Foundation Trust’.
 This will give you direct access to our electronic resources.